skywalkerATX/shasta_bot/README.md

 ```
 6. (Optional) Scale your app by running `heroku ps:scale web=1`.
 7. Visit your app's URL (displayed in the Heroku dashboard) to check if it's running.

-## Setting up Twilio

-1. Sign up for a [Twilio account](https://www.twilio.com/try-twilio) if you don't have one already.
-2. After signing up or logging in, go to the [Phone Numbers page](https://www.twilio.com/console/phone-numbers/incoming) and click on "Get a Trial Number" or "Buy a Number" if you want a specific number.
-3. Once you have a Twilio phone number, navigate to the phone number's configuration page.
-4. Scroll down to the "Messaging" section and set the "A MESSAGE COMES IN" webhook to your Heroku app's `/sms` endpoint (e.g., `https://your-heroku-app.herokuapp.com/sms`).
-Make sure the request method is set to "HTTP POST".
-5. Save your changes on the Twilio phone number configuration page.

 ## Modifying the Chatbot Responses
 To modify the chatbot responses, you can adjust the parameters passed to the openai.Completion.create() function in